 About two weeks later, late Winnipeg dealer Kas Bileski acquired 26 of those 30 stamps from the hotel’s office employees for $1,000 each, according to long-time stamp dealer John Jamieson, owner of Saskatoon Stamp Centre.

 The other four stamps were used on covers mailed by Mildred Mason, who was responsible for mail at the Marlborough Hotel, Canadian philatelist Charles Verge wrote in his April 2003 Scott Stamp Monthly article.

 As the story of the “Inverted Seaway” made national headlines, additional panes were found and returned to the Post Office Department (now Canada Post) while other inverts were unknowingly used on mail from the Bank of Nova Scotia as early as Aug.
 10 of that year—the earliest known usage of the iconic error.

 The stamp was issued on June 26, 1959, coinciding with the opening of the St. Lawrence Seaway by Queen Elizabeth II and U.S. President Dwight D. Eisenhower.
-A joint issue between Canada and the U.S., the stamp marked the first collaboration between the two countries’ postal services.
+A joint issue between Canada and the United States, it marked the first collaboration between the two countries’ postal services.

 The “inverted text” variety, of which about 400 are known, is listed as $12,500 in NH-VF (Never Hinged, Very Fine) condition, which means “no faults or fingerprints,” in the 2020 Unitrade Specialized Catalogue of Canadian Stamps.

 “Many Seaway Inverts display minor imperfections due to mishandling by the non-collecting ‘public’ who found them in 1959,” adds the catalogue.